Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 • Grant committees reviewing technical proposals

-• Advisors and dissertation chairs evaluating scholarly rigor
+• Advisors evaluating scholarly rigor

-• Peer reviewers assessing methodological precision and procedure
+• Peer reviewers assessing methodological precision

-• Tenure and promotion boards judging academic contributions
+• Tenure boards judging academic contributions

 • What problems you solve and the impact you create

 When academics default to dense, jargon-heavy language, they unintentionally obscure their value.
-The result?
-Non-academic careers for PhDs feel distant or unrealistic—even when they’re well within reach.

 How to Transform Your Academic CV Into an Industry Resume

-One of the biggest obstacles for professors and PhDs leaving academia is the resume.
-If you've spent years developing a comprehensive academic CV, condensing your experience into one or two pages can feel impossible.
-Where do publications go?
-Conference presentations?
-Teaching achievements?
-Research grants?
+If you’ve spent years building a comprehensive academic CV, condensing your experience into one or two pages can feel impossible.

 Understanding What a Resume Really Is

-For academics making a career transition, the challenge isn't insufficient experience—it's managing an overabundance of it.
-Success requires learning to:
+For academics navigating a career transition from academia, the challenge isn’t insufficient experience — it’s managing an overabundance of it.

-• Prioritize outcomes and impact over academic outputs and publications
+• Prioritize outcomes over publications

 Writing Cover Letters That Work: Career Transition Strategy for Academics